-On his own, in 2021 McNamara planted twinrow corn 7.5 inches apart in east-west rows.
+On his own, in 2021 McNamara planted twin-row corn 7.5 inches apart in eastwest rows.
 The spacing made it possible to harvest with a 30-inch corn head.
 Staggering plants within the double rows exposed the cover crop to more sunlight.
-(Rows planted north-south receive three to four hours of sunlight a day.
-East-west rows are more shaded.)

-This spring, he'll alternate 10-foot-wide strips of four, 30-inch twin rows of corn with 10-foot-wide strips of cover crops.
-After each cover crop harvest, he'll apply a different type of manure beef, turkey and hog - and then plant corn on that strip the following year.
-The aim: to maximize the cover crops' feed value, determine how much phosphorus intensively managed cover crops will take up, and potentially eliminate the need for commercial fertilizer next year.
+This spring, he planned to alternate 10-foot-wide strips of four, 30-inch twin rows of corn with 10-foot-wide strips of cover crops.
+After each cover crop harvest, he planned to apply a different type of manure - beef, turkey and hog - and then plant corn on that strip the following year.
+The aim: maximize the cover crops' feed value. determine how much phosphorus intensively managed cover crops will take up, and potentially eliminate the need for commercial fertilizer next year.

-McNamara farms the Belle Creek Township land his grandfather bought in 1928.
-He started farming with his father in 1978 and milked registered Holsteins for 25 years.
-His farm lies within three watersheds that drain to the Mississippi River: Hay Creek, a trout stream; and the Zumbro and Cannon rivers.
+McNamara's Belle Creek Township farm lies within three watersheds that drain to the Mississippi River: Hay Creek, a trout stream; and the Zumbro and Cannon rivers.
 The water table is high, the soil is a silty clay loam.